borisdev/research/tune_foundational_models/README.md

-# Scale your humans experts by tuning a large language model (LLM)
+# Scale your humans experts by tuning ChatGPT and other large language models (LLMs)

+The intended audience is CTOs with a niche business prediction problem.

+You have a niche business domain problem if an off-the-shelf version of ChatGPT will be useless for your business.

-The is a non-technical overview of how we think you can save lots of money in your AI project.
+The is a non-technical overview of how we think you can save lots of money in your AI project by moving away from human annotation and towards fine-tuning ChatGPT or other large language models (LLM).

-Audience: CTOs

-Glossary

-LLM denotes large language models.

-- Roberta
-- OpenAI's ChatGPT
-- Google's ...

-LLMs are synonomous with foundational NLP models.

-The term niche human expert denotes a subject matter expert (SME) whose expertise is focused on your small business domain or niche.

-A niche is a business domain so small that off the shelf NLP LLL (AI) models could not be trained on relevant examples and therefore you get bad predictions.
+ChatGPT or other LLM can be fine-tuned using the niche human expertise at your company to scale their expertise.

+The economics of AI features just changed last month.

+- ChatGPT made NLP AI comprehensible -- lower the barrier to entry
+- expensive labeling is obsolete
+- your competitors are rushing to AI

 ## Old way